gyulanemeth/bluefox.email/docs/integrations/index.md

 # The bluefox.email integrations

-**bluefox.email integrations** seamlessly integrates with various platforms to enhance your email delivery and management.
-These integrations enable authentication emails, automated notifications, and real-time tracking.
+**bluefox.email integrations** connect with various platforms to enhance email delivery, authentication, and real-time tracking.
+These integrations allow you to send authentication emails, notifications, and monitor email performance with detailed insights.
 Below are the key integration options:

 - **[Webhooks](/docs/integrations/webhooks)** – Receive real-time event notifications for email opens, clicks, bounces, complaints, and more, allowing seamless integration with your system.